-1.8 Another important element of the National Planning Policy Framework is the Duty to Co-operate.
+- 1.8 Another important element of the National Planning Policy Framework is the Duty to Co-operate.
 The 'Duty-to-Co-operate' was introduced via the 2011 Localism Act.
 Public bodies have a legal duty to co-operate on strategic planning issues that cross administrative boundaries, with local planning authorities working together to meet development requirements which cannot wholly be met within their own areas.
-Local planning authorities will be expected to demonstrate evidence of having effectively cooperated to plan for issues with cross-boundary impacts when their local plans are submitted for examination.
+Local planning authorities will be expected to demonstrate evidence of having effectively cooperated to plan for issues with cross-boundary impacts when their local plans are submitted for examination. - 1.9 The Council has sought to engage constructively and on an on-going basis with other neighbouring authorities and public bodies throughout the preparation of the Plan.
+This includes the joint commissioning and sharing of evidence base studies and the identification of infrastructure requirements.
+In particular, the Council has worked with Stevenage Borough Council, Luton Borough Council and Central Bedfordshire District Council in terms of addressing housing and employment requirements.
+The Council has also worked with Hertfordshire County Council and other national bodies in terms of transport and other infrastructure requirements.